Want to learn more about this at Kettering Health?

 If so, don’t ignore it.
-The general rule of thumb is that if it doesn’t improve after 30 days of care, such as direct pressure, elevation and sterile dressing, it’s time to seek expert care.
-Non-healing wounds can cause serious infections, illness and even loss of a limb if not treated in a timely manner.
+The general rule of thumb is that if it doesn’t improve after 30 days of care, such as direct pressure, elevation, and sterile dressing, it’s time to seek expert care.
+Non-healing wounds can cause serious infections, illness, and even limb loss if not treated promptly.

 That’s why Kettering Health takes wound care a step further and recommends that people seek treatment for one that isn’t healing, even before that 30-day mark.

 “Catching wounds early greatly reduces your risk of complications,” said Bruce Warren, manager of the Wound Healing and Hyperbaric Medicine Center at Kettering Health Miamisburg.
 “The earlier we treat the wound, the quicker response we see in healing.”

 Slow-to-heal wounds can result from diabetes, changes from radiation, burns, swelling, poor blood flow, pressure points, and congestive heart failure.
 Individuals with the following conditions are at an increased risk of developing non-healing wounds:

 - Peripheral arterial disease, which occurs when arteries are blocked and cannot supply enough blood to legs and feet

 - Venous insufficiency, which occurs when the veins taking blood away from the legs do not function properly and blood backs up, seeping into the skin tissues and causing chronic swelling of the legs and weakness of the skin.
 This accounts for 80 percent of lower extremity ulcerations.

 - Chronic swelling of the legs for other reasons, such as congestive heart failure and lymphedema